Oeuf parfait in shell | Cocotine

 2 boxes of 10 eggs

-- Sweat the shallots in olive oil, add the crushed tomatoes, the tomato quarters, the tarragon and the thyme flowers, season and cook for 15 minutes.
+In a saucepan, sweat the shallots in olive oil and add the diced tomatoes, some sun-dried tomatoes (quartered), tarragon and thyme flowers.
+Season with salt and pepper, and cook for 15 minutes.

-- Toast the slices of farmhouse bread and rub them with garlic.
+Toast some slices of farmhouse bread and rub them with garlic.

 Presentation: Spread the tomato-based preparation on the bread, place an egg on top of each toast and then drizzle with a few drops of olive oil.

 So, have we won you over with this recipe?